her-mirror/Agent-Aara/DEPLOYMENT_GUIDE.md

-# 🚀 Ara Health Agent - Next.js Integration & Deployment Guide
+# 🚀 Aara Health Agent - Next.js Integration & Deployment Guide

-This guide will help you host and integrate your Ara Health Agent with a Next.js frontend application.
+This guide will help you host and integrate your Aara Health Agent with a Next.js frontend application.

 ## 📋 Overview